It takes us time to adapt to new routines and adjust to any change in our lifestyle.

 Another thing to help you hit the ground running is to set up a zone where you can keep all the important day to day information for the smooth running of your household.
 A notice board works well.
 Library days, sports uniform days, music lessons, news days, excursions, along with other weekly events.
 If you would like, you can also add hooks or little cubbies to store your children’s school bags, hats and school shoes.

 5. CARE FOR YOURSELF

 Schedule in some self-care time into your daily routine.
 We all know the flight attendant’s saying “Please fit your own mask before attending to others” and this is particularly true when adapting to a new routine.
 If you are constantly running around and feeling overwhelmed by trying to meet the needs of your family without any consideration for yourself, you are not going to be able to maintain it for very long.
-It doesn’t need to be time-consuming, just regular, something that makes you feel happy – a good coffee at a café after school drop-off, lunch with friends, going for a run or to the gym, reading a good book or chilling out in front of the TV.
-Whatever works for you.
+Self care doesn’t need to be time-consuming, elaborate or expensive.
+Just regular, something that makes you feel happy – a good coffee at a café after school drop-off, dinner with friends, going for a run or to the gym, reading a good book or chilling out in front of the TV.
+Do whatever works for you.
 Just make sure that you make time for it.

 All the best and if you get stuck, please reach out.
-I'm happy to support you.
+I offer time management support and I’m happy to support you.